receptron/GUIChatPluginTemplate/README.md

 This template is designed for junior engineers to learn plugin development with a working chat interface that demonstrates how plugins interact with LLMs.

+> **Note**: This template includes a **Quiz plugin as a working sample**.
+The Quiz plugin demonstrates how to create interactive plugins with user input.
+Replace it with your own plugin implementation.

 ## Features

 - **Chat-Integrated Demo**: Test your plugin with a real chat interface